RISHU-GUPTA/Firebase-Tutorial/README.md

 Learn how to use firebase database and authenication in nodejs app

 ## Firebase Database
-In this section you will learn how to upload and retrieve data from firebase database.
+In this section you will learn how to store and retrieve data from firebase database.
 ### Prerequisites
 1. Go to firebase console, create a project (or your existing project)
 2. Navigate to, Project Setting-->Service accounts-->Firebase Admin SDK-->Choose Node.js-->Click on generate new private key

 *This will download a json file required for firebase.
 Paste it in root directory and rename as admin.json*
+3. We will use npm module 'firebase-admin' for firebase database.
 ```
 npm i firebase-admin --save
 ```